EXECUTIVE SUMMARY FOR EAST TENNESSEE STATE UNIVERSITY’S

 OBJECTIVE: The proposed policy from the WGWSP was modified and presented to the Network/Telecommunications Subcommittee Meeting.
 The proposed wireless policy will be the standard Wireless policy for ETSU.
 This policy takes into considerations all aspects of ETSU’s network, user community, cost of wireless, and security.
 The policy is the best overall recommendation for ETSU when all things are considered.

-Any new wireless access needs will be submitted to OIT via “ Computer Account Request Form”.
-OIT and the department will survey the needed wireless and assess cost.
+Any new wireless access needs will be submitted to ITS via “ Computer Account Request Form”.
+ITS and the department will survey the needed wireless and assess cost.
 The department will be responsible for funding of the wireless hardware.

 CONCLUSION: The proposed Wireless Policy has been approved by the Network/Telecommunications Subcommittee.